-Jamie Bryan Hall is a senior policy analyst in Domestic Policy Studies, where he takes a highly quantitative approach to research on a variety of issues in support of the Institute for Family, Community, and Opportunity.
-He has frequently written on the importance of skills-based immigration, with an emphasis on the interaction between our immigration and welfare systems.
-His research has also exposed exaggerations in poverty statistics, taxpayer-subsidized excesses in the higher education system, and misleading information from abortion providers.
+Hall has written frequently on the importance of skills-based immigration and the need to optimize linkage between our immigration and welfare systems.
+His research has also exposed exaggerations in the government’s poverty statistics, taxpayer-subsidized waste in the higher education system, and misleading information from abortion providers.